vardhanshah138/django-inventory-management/README.md

 # django-inventory-management
-A basic Inventory management project in Django
+Developed an Inventory management website using Django Framework having MySQL Database.
+Where Admin can easily manage inventory stocks and update regular products.
+## Skills Used
+Django,HTML,CSS,JS,Bootstrap.

 Steps to Run
 ------------